-The Routing API by HERE is a good solution for web or mobile applications with complex architectures.
+The Routing API by HERE is a good solution for web or mobile applications with a complex architecture.
 It provides a route optimization solution and allows you to calculate routes for multiple waypoints, edit routes, update past routes, and calculate a matrix of routes, taking into consideration various destinations and starting points.

 Another service worth mentioning is HERE Fleet Telematics, which was built specifically for the needs of logistics companies.

 It helps logistics managers solve variations of the vehicle routing problem, taking into account constraints like capacity, time windows, maximum travel time, and driver breaks.

 - Freemium.
-The number of monthly active users can’t exceed 5000 and the number of overall transactions is limited to 250,000.
-Otherwise, you need to pay $1 for each thousand additional transactions.
+The number of monthly active users can’t exceed 5,000 and the number of overall transactions is limited to 250,000.
+Otherwise, you need to pay $1 for every 1000 additional transactions.
 Also, the Freemium plan offers 5 GB of database storage and allows you to transfer up to 2.5 GB of data.

 Building a route planning algorithm from scratch

-Building a route planning algorithm from scratch is another option that takes significant development effort but provides exceptional customization, allowing you to set customised rules and build routes that fully cover your needs.
+Building a route planning algorithm from scratch is another option that takes significant development effort but provides exceptional customization, allowing you to set custom rules and build routes that fully cover your needs.
 Below, we give an example of a simple route planning algorithm that finds the shortest possible route from point A to point B.

 Machine learning for delivery route planning

 Machine learning (ML) is one way to create and optimize routes.
 There are different ways to use machine learning along with ready-made solutions for planning routes.
 We’ll take a look at a relatively new ML algorithm called ant colony optimization.
-The idea is that machine learning mimics the behavior of ants in search of the shortest route from their colony to a food source.
+The idea is that a machine learning algorithm mimics the behavior of ants in search of the shortest route from their colony to a food source.
 Here’s how it works:

 1. During the first calculation, the algorithm finds any possible route to the destination.
 Next, it goes back to the starting point and searches for other routes.